lightpharosio/allsparkdeployer/README.md

 Allspark is a Docker based developer toolbox fully automated in term of configuration and parameterization between the different developpment tool stacks.

 <aside class="notice">
-The current Readme provides information the information bellow:
+The current Readme provides the information bellow:

 * About AllSpark
 * Contributing